atmacafurkan/Turkish-Phonetic-Translator/README.md

--   **V changes**<br> The underlying voiced labiodental fricative (v) becomes an approximant (ʋ) in between vowels and if one of the vowels are round.
+-   **V changes**<br> The underlying voiced labiodental fricative (v) becomes an approximant (ʋ) in between vowels and if one of the vowels are round (u, u:, u̟, y, o, o̟, ø).
 It becomes a bilabial (β) if it is in the environment of a round vowel and a consonant.

--   **F changes**<br> The underlying voiceless labiodental fricative (f) becomes a bilabial (ɸ) if it is in the environment of a round vowel.
+-   **F changes**<br> The underlying voiceless labiodental fricative (f) becomes a bilabial (ɸ) if it is in the environment of a round vowel (u, u:, u̟, y, o, o̟, ø).

 -   **R changes**<br> The underlying alveolar rhotic (r) becomes a tap (r̥) at the end of a word.
-It becomes a trill (ɹ) in the word beginning.
+It becomes a trill (ɹ) in the beginning of a word.

 ## Version info